MihkuU/Lible/README.md

   - A C++17-capable compiler
   - A form of BLAS/LAPACK is probably required.
 IntelMKL is preferable, otherwise get OpenBLAS.
 [!NOTE]
+Highlights information that users should take into account, even when skimming

 ** Installation **
   - Pull the repo as usual
   - Then run: